thautwarm/Site-32/src/DSL/write-your-a-query-language-with-MLStyle.rst

 features of a query language.

-This document is provided for you to create a concise and efficient implementation of query langauge, which is a way for me to exhibit the power of MLStyle.jl on AST manipulations.
+This document is provided for you to create a concise and efficient implementation of query language, which is a way for me to exhibit the power of `MLStyle.jl <https://github.com/thautwarm/MLStyle.jl>`_ on AST manipulations.
 Additionally, I think this tutorial can be also extremely helpful to those who're developing query languages for Julia.